alef-tav-calendar/alef-tav-calendar/22_retrogrades/README.md

  - Ktav Ashuri (Assyrian script) letter shape: pending.

-Khet (חֵית) — Etymology & Morphology Notes
+### Khet (חֵית) — Etymology & Morphology Notes

-**Khet (ח)** (also spelled Chet or Heth), is a guttural letter pronounced from the back of the throat, similar to the "ch" in *Bach*.
+*Khet* (ח), also spelled *Chet* or *Heth*, is a guttural letter pronounced from the back of the throat, similar to the "ch" in *Bach*.

-Letter name:
+### Letter Name
 - Spelled Ḥet-Yod-Tav (ח-י-ת).
 Not a productive Hebrew root on its own.
-- [Jewish Encyclopedia (1906)](https://www.jewishencyclopedia.com/articles/7653-het): name "perhaps means 'hedge,' 'fence'"; notes the form is Aramaic.
+- [Jewish Encyclopedia (1906)](https://www.jewishencyclopedia.com/articles/7653-het): name "perhaps means 'hedge,' 'fence'"; notes that the name in its current form is Aramaic.
-- Gesenius: 'fence'
+- Gesenius: "fence."
 - The standard Biblical Hebrew words for "fence" or "wall" are *gadar* (גָּדַר) and *batsar* (בָּצַר), while the word *khet* itself is not found in standard lexicons as a fence.
-Could be the scholars were only accounting for the shape of the letter and not investigating the spelling and meaning of the letter as others are more obvious: Alef=Ox, Beth=House, Gimel=Cammel...
-Ayin=Eye etc.
+It could be that the scholars were only accounting for the shape of the letter, without investigating its spelling and meaning — unlike the letters whose meanings are more obvious (Alef = Ox, Beth = House, Gimel = Camel, Ayin = Eye, etc.).

-Two competing derivations (Wikipedia, "Heth")
+### Two Competing Derivations (Wikipedia, "Heth")
 1. **Courtyard/enclosure**: shape traced to Egyptian hieroglyph for "courtyard" (ḥwt) — cognate to Hebrew חָצֵר (chatzer), "courtyard."
 2. **Thread/wick**: shape traced to hieroglyph for a twisted flax wick — cognate to Hebrew חוּט (chut), "thread."
    [Wikipedia, "Heth"](https://en.wikipedia.org/wiki/Heth)

-Balashon:
+### Balashon
 - Source: [Balashon, "chet"](https://www.balashon.com/2006/08/chet.html)
 - Name derives from חַיִץ (chayitz), "fence, partition."
 - Arabic/Syriac heth is cognate to chayitz — Arabic ḥāʾiṭ (حائط), "wall."